TOP

 Promotion of Social Care

-Since 2009, THSRC has implemented the “THSRC Smiling Train Program”, collaborating with non-profit and social welfare organizations worldwide to offer free or discounted HSR train travel to disadvantaged individuals.
+Since 2009, THSRC has implemented the “THSRC Smiling Train Program,” collaborating with non-profit and social welfare organizations worldwide to offer free or discounted HSR train travel to disadvantaged individuals.
 This initiative has enabled them to experience the convenience and efficiency of HSR service while also providing opportunities to explore the unique customs and beauty of various counties and cities in Taiwan.
-As of 2022, the “THSRC Smiling Train Program” has aided 816 disadvantaged groups, with a total of 145,479 passengers benefiting from the program.
+As of 2024, the “THSRC Smiling Train Program” has aided 902 disadvantaged groups, with a total of 150,303 passengers benefiting from the program.

-Since 2008, THSRC has been organizing winter and summer “HSR Camp” activities for students.
+Since 2008, THSRC has organized winter and summer “HSR Camp” activities for students.
 The camp activities are categorized into four groups based on school age: college, high school vocational, junior high school, and national.
-Each group conducts one tier during the winter holidays and two tiers during the summer holidays, totaling 12 tiers annually.
-In 2022, 309 students participated in the events, which were well-received.
-“HSR Camp” not only offers young students an insight into the railway industry but also provides them with the opportunity to learn about railway industry expertise.
+Each group conducts one batch during the winter holidays and two batches during the summer holidays, totaling 12 batches annually.
+In 2024, 277 students participated in the events and caused huge response.

-To safeguard the habitat and survival of the Pheasant-Tailed Jacana, THSRC has collaborated with government and nongovernmental organizations to establish the “Pheasant-Tailed Jacana Ecological Education Park”.
+To safeguard the habitat and survival of the Pheasant-Tailed Jacana, THSRC has collaborated with government and non-governmental organizations to establish the “Pheasant-Tailed Jacana Ecological Education Park.”
 We not only actively collaborate with experts and scholars, but also seek the participation of volunteers.
-Over the past 21 years, THSRC has invested over NT$68 million in Pheasant-Tailed Jacana preservation.
-According to statistics from the Wild Bird Society of Tainan, the number of Pheasant-Tailed Jacana groups in the park's habitat has significantly increased from 9 (including females, males, and fledglings) in a single year in 2000 to 105 in a single year in 2022.
-The expansion of the Pheasant-Tailed Jacana population's habitat area has resulted in a rise in the number of Pheasant-Tailed Jacanas in the Greater Tainan region from 275 in 2009 to 2,603 in 2022, demonstrating the effectiveness of our promotion of Pheasant-Tailed Jacana preservation.
+Over the past 26 years, THSRC has invested over NT$71.03 million in Pheasant-Tailed Jacana preservation.
+According to statistics from the Wild Bird Society of Tainan, the number of breeding growth of Pheasant-Tailed Jacana groups in the park's habitat has significantly increased from 9 (including females, males, and fledglings) in a single year in 2000 to 24 in a single year in 2024.
+The expansion of the Pheasant-Tailed Jacana population's habitat area has resulted in a rise in the number of Pheasant-Tailed Jacanas in the Greater Tainan region from 275 in 2009 to 3,030 in 2024, demonstrating the effectiveness of our promotion of Pheasant-Tailed Jacana preservation.

 THSRC has not only constructed a “Pheasant-Tailed Jacana Preservation Park” but has also actively promoted ecological education, assisted in the creation of park instruction facilities, and designed display and interactive areas to showcase the effects of restoration efforts.
-Since its establishment, the “Pheasant-Tailed Jacana Ecological Education Park” has received nearly 273,000 visitors up until 2022.
-This park not only offers the public an opportunity to learn about the ecology of Pheasant-Tailed Jacanas but has also gained recognition from international ecological conservation organizations, making it a rare and successful example of “coexistence between development and conservation”.
+Since its establishment, the “Pheasant-Tailed Jacana Ecological Education Park” has received nearly 292,000 visitors up until 2024.
+This park not only offers the public an opportunity to learn about the ecology of Pheasant-Tailed Jacanas but has also gained recognition from international ecological conservation organizations, making it a rare and successful example of “coexistence between development and conservation.